Structure and Content

 Section 3 Written Communication - 2 questions

-You will have two hours to complete Section 1 and Section 2, and one hour to complete Section 3.
+You will have 2 hours to complete Section 1 and Section 2, and an hour to complete Section 3.
 There are no breaks between the three sections.
-Sections 1 and 2 are in multiple-choice format and presented in a single test book and questions are answered on the accompanying machine-readable answer sheet (OMR).
-Section 3, Written Communication, is in the form of two essay tasks and answered in a separate answer booklet.
+Sections 1 and 2 are in multiple-choice format: answers will be presented as radio button options.
+Section 3, Written Communication, is in the form of two essays: responses will be typed.

-Note: It is not possible to guarantee start and finish times.
-Care should be taken when making return travel arrangements to allow adequate time at the test centre.
-You should allow up to 4 ½ hours from the time of reporting to the test centre for all testing procedures to be completed, but this time may be shorter in centres with smaller candidate numbers.
+Note: it is not possible to guarantee start and finish times.
+You should allow up to 4 ½ hours total to account for all testing procedures required.

 Section 1 Critical Reasoning questions are drawn from a variety of general sources.
 The contexts in which questions are set include general interest, science and social science, with materials presented as text, diagrams and tables.
 Some questions may require basic mathematical skills.
 The emphasis is on the application of skills in reasoning and problem solving.

-Section 2 Interpersonal Understanding questions have a focus on working with and understanding people and consist of scenarios, narratives and dialogues with questions designed to assess the understanding of people; their motivations, behaviours and responses.
+Section 2 Interpersonal Understanding questions have a focus on working with and understanding people and consist of scenarios, narratives and dialogues with questions designed to assess the understanding of people and their motivations, behaviours and responses.